 Mario Kart Tour price

-Another aspect of Super Mario Run heavily criticised is its business model, but we expect Nintendo to follow a similar pattern with Mario Kart Tour.
+One aspect of another Nintendo mobile game, Super Mario Run, that has been heavily criticised is its business model, but we expect Nintendo to follow a similar pattern with Mario Kart Tour.

 Nintendo describes the new game as "free-to-start", but there will be plenty of in-game purchases.

 We don't yet know whether that will require a major purchase to unlock the game beyond a few beginning tracks.
 If so, Super Mario Run costs £9.99 to unlock the rest of the game after the first demo world, so you could expect a similar outlay.

 As well as the pre-registration pages for each format, you will also need register a Nintendo Account before you can play (if you don't already have one).

 It is free and you can do it ahead of release.
 Just head to accounts.nintendo.com/register to sign up.